hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-2-zooming-secretary.html.md

 ![Ivan Vasilievich Changes His Profession](http://femicom.org/articles/ZSposter.jpg)

 It was so interesting to hear a game developer talk about drawing inspiration from *outside* gaming.
 I'd so frequently heard  developers talk about other video games that inspired them but not the cartoons, books, roadside attractions, and other cultural forms that can bring so much freshness to games.
-At the time, I was relatively new to game development myself, and I thought myself an anomoly for drawing primary influence from childhood playthings such as dollhouses, electronic diaries, and teen magazines.
+At the time, I was relatively new to game development, and I thought myself an anomoly for drawing primary influence from childhood playthings such as dollhouses, electronic diaries, and teen magazines.
 But after the pinwizz interview, I began to embrace this practice even more and with more intention.

 There's yet another reason that *Zooming Secretary* left an indelible impression on me.
 Looking back, I realize that the game made me feel something I rarely feel with video games: a personal connection with the protagonist.